By Pat Lowinger

 Upon seizing the throne, Antiochus ordered the minting of new coinage which bore his image.
 This had been the norm for previous rulers of the empire.
 However, in Antiochus’ case, these newly minted coins were markedly different than those of his predecessors (Houghton 2016: 241-42).
 These new coins while bearing many typically Greek conventions, bore the additional legend of ΘΕΟΥ ΕΠΙΦΑΝΟΥΣ (Theos Epiphanes), which is most commonly (directly) translated as “God Manifest” or more descriptively as “God (divinity) Manifest in the Flesh” (Montanari 2015).”
 By formal pronouncement through this newly minted silver and bronze coinage, Antiochus was not only declaring his own divinity but also invoking the protective patronage of none other than Zeus himself.

 In addition to its value as a temporal marker within an archaeological context this particular sample illustrates much of the imagery Antiochus wished to promote during his reign.
 From its inception, Seleucid dynastic rule had been supported by the inclusion of overt portrayals of Greek gods and goddesses (Houghton 2016: 240-241).
 This association of well-known and easily identifiable Greek deities did much to associate various rulers with divine authority granted by the gods themselves.
 The depiction of Zeus holding the goddess Nike is a powerful one.
 In commemoration of his victories in Judea and the Sinai, as well as to promote the suzerainty of his rule it appears that Antiochus ordered the inclusion of additional line of text ΝΙΚΗΦΟΡΟΥ (Nikephoros).
-This allows for distinction (visual and chronological) of this sample from similar coins which predate the conclusion of Antiochus’ Egyptian campaigns (c.
+This allows for distinction (both visual and chronological) of this sample from similar coins which predate the conclusion of Antiochus’ Egyptian campaigns (c.
 167 BCE).
 While the practice of dating coins in some regions of Syria had begun during the reign of Antiochus III (c.
-241-187 BCE) the practice was not adopted at the mint of Antioch until four decades later (c.
+241-187 BCE) the practice was not adopted at the Antioch mint until four decades later (c.
 155 BCE) (Houghton 2016: 244).
 So powerful was the Zeus-Nike imagery that it would be reproduced by subsequent Seleucid rulers until the reign of Alexander II Zabinas (r.
 128-123 BCE) as a powerful piece of dynastic propaganda (Morkholm 1983: 62-63).

 Reference and Citations: